top of page

 Mud Room - Today

-The mud room was just a pass-through, with no purpose given to the space when we moved in.
-To remedy the lackluster area and bring farmhouse form and function to our mud room, we added painted bead-board paneling and wide trim complete with sturdy hooks for keeping an orderly drop zone.
+The mud room was just a pass-through, with no purpose given to the space when the family moved in.
+To remedy the lackluster area and bring farmhouse form and function to the mud room, our team added painted bead-board paneling and wide trim complete with sturdy hooks for keeping an orderly drop zone.
 Benches provide a spot for slipping off shoes, and a seasonally-used boot tray can slide underneath.
 An easy-clean runner keeps the wood floors in good condition in the highly-trafficked space.

 FA813BC7-999A-4CD2-8071-49CBE6089F0C_1_1